TimBartelsmeier/jingleplayer/readme.md

 - It is assumed that there is no overhead to execution, i.e. that `wait` takes exactly the specified time; `play jingle`, `announce game` and `announce game playlist` take exactly as long as the played audio file; and all other actions are instantenous.
 - The determined duration of audio files might be rounded and differ slightly from the actual time required to play the file.

-The difference will probably be _very_ small (I assume ms-scale - if you do something that requires that much precision, you should probably use a different program anyway).
+The difference will probably be _very_ small (I assume milliseconds - if you do something that requires that much precision, you should probably use a different program anyway).
 Nevertheless, the program includes a small workaround to compensate for this: trailing `wait` actions are used to calculate when to start with the `pre_actions`, but are not actually executed. (`wait`s that are not at the end of `pre_actions` or `actions` are executed as expected.)
 In the example above, the announcement file is played exactly 7 seconds before the jingle should be played.
-If, due to the inaccuracies listed above, it takes 5 seconds and 100 ms to play it(instead of the expected 5 seconds), the jingle will still play at the expected time and the planned 2 second delay becomes a 1.9 second delay.
+If, due to the inaccuracies listed above, it takes 5 seconds and 100 ms to play it (instead of the expected 5 seconds), the jingle will still play at the expected time and the planned 2 second delay becomes a 1.9 second delay.

 ### Spotify URIs
 To determine the URI for a Spotify playlist, do the following:
 1. In the desktop client or the web client on a desktop device, right click on the playlist's title and select "Share" -> "Copy link to playlist".
 In the mobile apps, select "Copy link" from the share menu (accessible from the the three-dots menu under the playlist's title).
-This will give you the URL (notice the L instead of an I at the end), e.g. <https://open.spotify.com/playlist/37i9dQZEVXbMDoHDwVN2tF?si=49f49b8a79fa41eb> for the "Global Top 50" playlist.
+This will give you the UR*L* (not the UR*I*!), e.g. <https://open.spotify.com/playlist/37i9dQZEVXbMDoHDwVN2tF?si=49f49b8a79fa41eb> for the "Global Top 50" playlist.
-2. From this URL, select the identifier part, which is the combination and letters between `playlist/` and `?si=`.
+2. From this URL, select the identifier part, which is the combination of numbers and letters between `playlist/` and `?si=`.
 For the example playlist from the previous step, this is `37i9dQZEVXbMDoHDwVN2tF`.
 3. The playlist's URI is `spotify:playlist:{identifier}`, e.g. `spotify:playlist:37i9dQZEVXbMDoHDwVN2tF`.

 The URI obtained in step 3 is what you need to set as a playlist's `uri` property to have the playlist start playing on a `switch to game playlist` action.
 If you specify the URL obtained in step 1 instead, the Spotify client will only display the playlist's page and stop playing music instead.
 You can also have a look at [Spotify's web API documentation](https://developer.spotify.com/documentation/web-api/concepts/spotify-uris-ids) for more information on the different parameter types.